homermultitext/se2020/source/05-scholia-reading.md

 - share a screen with the scholion
 - summarize briefly what is happening at that point in the *Iliad*
-- tell us if your scholion has a lemma
 - tell us if your scholion has a corresponding marker in the Iliad text, and if so what word or phrase it is attached to
 - tell us whether your reaing differed from Erbse or Dindorf
 - summarize anything your group was able to figure out about the syntax and sense of the *scholion*